keith/diff-grep/README.md

 $ git apply --reverse /tmp/filtered.diff
 ```

-In this example we filter out noise from a diff, and the revert only
+In this example, we filter out noise from a diff, and the revert only
 that hunk using `git apply --reverse`.
 This can be useful when you want
 to stage, or checkout, large mechanical diffs that you have intertwined
 other changes in.